Mmeso-iconic/Recipe-Website/README.md

 # Recipe-Finder-Website

 This is a simple and responsive recipe web application that allows users to search for meals and view detailed information such as ingredients, cooking instructions, and a YouTube tutorial link.
 The interface is clean, user-friendly, and mobile-responsive.
-This project was built using HTML, CSS, and JavaScript to practice API integration, dynamic content rendering, and responsive design.
+This  was built using HTML, CSS, and JavaScript to practice API integration, dynamic content rendering, and responsive design.

 ---